mapeditor/tiled/docs/manual/export-yy.rst

    to replace an already existing ``room.yy`` file.

-   If you want to do this while GameMaker is running with the open project you'll need to deactivate "Use save writing of files" in the Tiled preferences (Under *Edit -> Preferences -> General -> Saving and Loading*).
+   If you want to do this while GameMaker is running with the open project you'll need to deactivate "Use safe writing of files" in the Tiled preferences (Under *Edit -> Preferences -> General -> Saving and Loading*).
    Otherwise GameMaker will detect that the room file got deleted and will propose to restore it from memory.
-Without "save writing" GameMaker will detect that the file got changed and propose to reload the updated one.
+Without "safe writing" GameMaker will detect that the file got changed and propose to reload the updated one.

 .. _yy-asset-references: